-If we are unable to favorably assess the effectiveness of internal controls over financial reporting, or if our independent auditors are unable to provide an unqualified attestation report on our assessment, our stock price could be adversely affected.
+If we are unable to favorably assess the effectiveness of internal control over financial reporting, or if our independent auditors are unable to provide an unqualified attestation report on our assessment, our stock price could be adversely affected.

-Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 (Section 404), our management is required to report on, and our independent auditors to attest to, the effectiveness of our internal controls over financial reporting as of the end of 2004 and for each year thereafter.
-The rules governing the standards that must be met for management to assess the effectiveness of our internal controls over financial reporting are new and complex and require significant documentation, testing and possible remediation.
-We reviewed, documented and tested our internal controls over financial reporting successfully in 2004.
-In 2005, we will not only be required to conduct corresponding tests for our new enterprise resource planning software from SAP, but also must review and consider the requirements of SOX 404 as applied to our recently acquired operations from ESP Pharma.
-Since ESP Pharma operated as a private company, they were not required to, and did not complete the documentation, testing and possible remediation efforts that would have been required had they been subject to Section 404.
-Accordingly, we are reviewing the requirements to bring ESP Pharma into compliance with Section 404 and there can be no assurance that we will successfully and timely report on the effectiveness of our internal controls over financial reporting as of the end of 2005.
+Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002 (Section 404), our management is required to report on, and our independent auditors to attest to, the effectiveness of our internal control over financial reporting as of the end of each fiscal year.
+The rules governing the standards that must be met for management to assess the effectiveness of our internal control over financial reporting are new and complex and require significant documentation, testing and possible remediation.
+We reviewed, documented and tested our internal control over financial reporting successfully in 2004 and 2005.

+In 2005, we moved several key finance controls at ESP Pharma under our corporate process at PDL.
+As a result, we were permitted and elected to exclude certain of the ESP Pharma operations from the Section 404 compliance requirements for the year ended December 31, 2005.
+However, there can be no assurance that we will successfully and timely report on the effectiveness of our internal control over financial reporting as of the end of 2006.
 The Section 404 compliance process has resulted, and will continue to result, in increased expenses and the devotion of significant management resources.
-If we cannot continue to favorably assess the effectiveness of our independent auditors are unable to provide an unqualified attestation report on our assessment in the future, investor confidence and our stock price could be adversely affected.
+For example, during our review of the results of operation for the quarter ended September 30, 2005, we identified a material weakness in the operations of our internal control over financial reporting as defined in Public Company Accounting Oversight Board Standard No. 2 related to the failure of an existing internal control to operate effectively.
+Specifically, with respect to the third quarter of 2005 we did not complete an impairment review with regard to the net carrying value of certain of the intangible assets and inventory acquired in the business combination with ESP Pharma.
+During the third quarter of 2005, we decided to sell four generic products acquired from ESP Pharma.
+Also during September 2005 there was an indication of impairment as the proceeds likely to be received in such as sale would be materially less than the net carrying value of the related intangible assets and inventory as of September 30, 2005.
+We remediated this material weakness through the addition of staff and consulting resources during the fourth quarter of 2005.